 - Google Home: 143 x 96mm; 477g

-Amazon actually offers a few different versions of Echo (Tap, Dot, Look and Show), but for this comparison we're focusing on the original, canister-shaped model.
-Echo is a 9.25-inch tall cylinder speaker with a seven-piece microphone array.
-The outside has perforation for the speaker grille, while the top has a ring of light that you can turn to adjust volume and buttons for mute and activation.
-The speaker only comes in black or white colours.
+Echo is a 5.9-inch tall cylinder speaker with a seven-piece microphone array.
+The outside is available in a range of fabrics and finishes, including Oak with perforation for the speaker grille at the bottom, or Charcoal Fabric where the grille is covered, while the top has a ring of light that you can turn to adjust volume and buttons for mute and activation.
+There are six finishes in total.

-The newest device of them all, Apple HomePod, is the largest and heaviest by a considerable margin.
-This is because Apple has packed in more speaker smarts than its competitors, in the quest for the best sound - even if its 6.8-inch height is just shy of the Amazon Echo.
+Apple HomePod meanwhile, is the largest and heaviest by a considerable margin with a 6.8-inch height.
+This is because Apple has packed in more speaker smarts than its competitors, in the quest for the best sound.
 With a bulbous shape, the fabric covered HomePod will be available in two colours: space grey or white.

-Apple HomePod vs Google Home vs Amazon Echo: Voice assistant
+Apple HomePod vs Google Home vs Amazon Echo (2017): Voice assistant

 Apple utilises the long-standing Siri assistant in HomePod, the very same as you'll find in its iPhones, iPads and even Mac computers.
 That means you will be able to ask questions and receive replies, instruct smart home devices, or control music.

 It will be possible to say things like "Hey Siri, I like this song," and that information will be logged accordingly, with the assistant learning your personal preferences from hundreds of genres and moods, across tens of thousands of playlists from Apple Music.
 Siri will also be able to handle advanced searches within the music library, so you could ask questions like "Hey Siri, who's the drummer in this?" and get an answer.